-It’s Image Month on Big Brand System!
+It’s officially Image Month here on my website!

 Today’s article and the one coming later this month will share the most up-to-date guidance for creating the best images for Facebook, Instagram, Pinterest, Twitter … and your own website.